Tubbz-alt/Intel-Pattern-Matching-Technology/examples/a_SimplePatternMatching/README.md

    **Flow Control:** None

-**Note:** Ensure that you turn on Newline or Both Newline and Carriage Return in the emulation settings as this sample requires the Newline character.
+**Note:** Ensure that you turn on Both Newline and Carriage Return in the emulation settings as this sample requires the Newline character in order to recognize an Input Pattern.

 ## Running the Sample
-When the sample runs and the Pattern Matching is initialized, training begins and t
+When the sample runs and the Pattern Matching is initialized, training begins using the built in training set that trains the Pattern Matcher to recogrnize Six Categories of Patterns.

+Once this is complete, the terminal asks for an input vector of Three Numbers that are comma separated and between 0 to 255.
+The Pattern is analyzed when a Newline character is recognized.

+**Note:** Any entry that is greater than 255 will be constrained to 255

 ```
    Neurons committed before learning = 0